Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Related Work

-To support the training and evaluation of supervised methods, recent work constructs synthetic datasets by random sampling~\cite{DBLP:journals/corr/abs-2303-11660}, adding noise to the sampled summary to generate documents~\cite{DBLP:conf/acl/AmplayoL20}, searching for relevant reviews to act as the input document set~\cite{elsahar-etal-2021-self}, or sampling with trained models~\cite{amplayo-etal-2021-aspect, DBLP:conf/aaai/AmplayoAL21}.
-However, some synthetic pseudo-summaries are known to be detached from real-world distributions, possibly irrelevant or inconsistent with input documents, and ignore salient latent aspects.
+To support the training and evaluation of supervised methods, recent work constructs synthetic datasets by random sampling~\cite{DBLP:journals/corr/abs-2303-11660}, adding noise to the sampled summary to generate documents~\cite{DBLP:conf/acl/AmplayoL20}, searching for relevant reviews to act as the input document set~\cite{elsahar-etal-2021-self}, or sampling with trained models~\cite{amplayo-etal-2021-aspect,DBLP:conf/aaai/AmplayoAL21}.
+However, synthetic pseudo-summaries in the product review domain are known to be detached from real-world distributions, be possibly irrelevant or inconsistent with input documents, and are known to ignore important underlying details.